livekit/components-js/examples/nextjs/README.md

 ## Setup

-To get up and running make sure to first follow the install instructions at the root level of this repository to create all locally linked dependencies within the monoerepo.
+To get up and running make sure to first follow the [Setup Monorepo instructions](/README.md#setup-monorepo) the root level of this repository to create all locally linked dependencies within the monoerepo.

 Copy the the contents of `.env.example` in to a newly created `.env.local` file and adjust the values accordingly to your livekit server setup.